andywar65/architettura/README.md

 ## Entities

-### Lines
+### Lines & Polylines

 Lines are very simple entities.
 In CAD you can assign line color, otherwise it inherits layer color.
 If line has `thickness`, it is transformed into a plane (see Standard blocks).
 In this case line must be on X-Y plane or parallel.
+Polylines are a sequence of lines, and work pretty much the same.

 ### Standard blocks